TheDunco/play-list/README.md

   - reshuffle the queue
   - reorder playlists within the queue (shuffled or otherwise)
   - convert the current queue to a playlist
+  - multiple queues
+  - and two playlists to queue interleaved

 These features aren't normally available in music players and I want them to be.